 Many city dwellers value their flexibility and freedom.
 Renting allows tenants to make a short-term commitment to a neighborhood and offers a particular lifestyle.

-If you’re new to the city, it can be hard to understand that a second-floor apartment in Hells Kitchen does not offer the same serene feeling like a 20th floor Upper East Side apartment.
+If you’re new to the city, it can be hard to understand that a second-floor apartment in Hell’s Kitchen does not offer the same serene feeling as a 20th-floor Upper East Side apartment.
 If you’re unsure which neighborhood you want to live in or how long you’ll be in New York, renting is the way.

-This also applies to your family — or lack thereof — situation.
-If you’re single, but wish you weren’t, buying a studio might not be the best long term investment.
+It also applies to your family — or lack thereof — situation.
+If you’re single but wish you weren’t, buying a studio might not be the best long-term investment.
 If you’re newly married and trying for kids, you might be looking to upgrade to that 2-bedroom or even move to the suburbs soon.

-In short, if you’re not looking to stay in the same place for at least two to three years, renting is the better choice versus buying.
+In short, if you’re not looking to stay in the same place for at least two to three years, renting is the better choice than buying.

-If you need a place to live, quickly, renting an apartment can be done in a couple of days if you’re willing to compromise.
+If you need a place too quickly, renting an apartment can be done in a couple of days if you’re willing to compromise.

 When you buy an apartment, the upkeep is your responsibility.
-This means when a paint job is needed, you’re buying the paint.
+When a paint job is necessary, you’re buying the paint.
 If the toilet floods the downstairs apartment, it’s on you to pay for the repairs.

-When you rent an apartment, these responsibilities ultimately fall on your landlord and management company.
+These responsibilities ultimately fall on your landlord and management company when you rent an apartment.